These searches are an attorney quest but search providers neglect them

 Let’s get rolling’

-As we know that a large number of the patents rejections in IPRs are 103 type of rejections i.e. obviousness.
-Now, this is a big issue because obviousness could be very difficult to fight for Plaintiffs.
+As we know that a large number of the patents rejections in IPRs are 103-type of rejections i.e. obviousness.
+Now, this is a big issue because obviousness could be very difficult to fight for the Plaintiffs.
 The only arrow in Plaintiff’s quiver in such a case is ‘Secondary Consideration’.

 Doing such searches and constant interactions with our clients we have derived some pointers (as mentioned below) that will be helpful in identifying supporting pieces of evidence to form solid arguments related to non-obviousness: